Australia considers moving embassy to Jerusalem

 Israeli Prime Minister Benjamin Netanyahu said he had recently spoken to Morrison and welcomed the Australian policy shift.

 Morrison "informed me that he is considering officially recognizing Jerusalem as the capital of Israel & moving the Australian embassy to Jerusalem.
 I'm very thankful to him for this," Netanyahu tweeted.
-"We will continue to strengthen ties" between Israel and Australia.
+"We will continue to strengthen ties."

+In Indonesia's capital, Jakarta, Palestinian Foreign Minister Riyad al-Maliki, who was attending solidarity events in the country, said Morrison's statement was "very sad news" that would violate U.N.
+Security Council resolutions.

+"Australia, by doing so, is risking trade and business relations with the rest of the world, particularly the Arab world and Muslim countries," he said at a joint news conference with Indonesia's foreign minister.
+"I hope Australia would reconsider that position before taking action."

 The opposition center-left Labor Party said the announcement was a desperate attempt to win the by-election in the Wentworth electorate.